 After the assessment period, I will discuss your treatment plan which will consist of either once or twice a week therapy.
 I do not allow for less frequent plans such as once a fortnight etc., the reason being that such arrangements tend to be less effective and often undermine the therapy process.

 This applies to both individual or couples therapy.

 My policy around cancellation is as follows: If the session is not cancelled at least 24 hours beforehand, then you are liable for the session.

 Can sessions be paid through my medical aid?

-Your first session must be paid beforehand via eft to book your session.
-After which, you are required to pay for your sessions at the end of the month.
-You are able to submit your sessions to your relevant medical aid for reimbursement.
+Sessions must be paid after each session by card or cash.
+Thereafter, you will receive an invoice which you will be able to submit to your relevant medical aid for reimbursement.
 Many medical aids have a limit of sessions or may not cover the entire cost per session, so it’s important to be aware of your own medical aid policy if you planning to claim for sessions.